If the words “I’m done” has come out of your mouth at any time in your relationship, this 30-Day love challenge is for you!

-Too many of us extend love based on our tolerance of one’s behavior as opposed to the true depth to the meaning of love.
+Too many of us have extend our love based on our tolerance of one’s behavior, as opposed to extending the true depth to the meaning of love.

-Sure we love food; we love our friends and family to an extent.
-Until our taste buds change or someone rubs us the wrong way.
+Sure we love food; we even love our friends and family to an extent.
+Until our taste buds change, or someone rubs us the wrong way.

 In our 30-day love challenge, we found that The Message version spoke to us in an audible way that changed our love walk in every relationship.

 Want to improve your relationship in 30 days?
 Take The Love Challenge!
 Click To Tweet

 In fact, this has become one of our first assignments for marriage counseling.
 Challenging every couple to read 1 Corinthians 13 for 30 days and watch how it changes their love walk with each other and other people.

 “If I give everything I own to the poor and even go to the stake to be burned as a martyr, but I don’t love, I’ve gotten nowhere.So, no matter what I say, what I believe,and what I do, I’m bankrupt without love.
 Love never gives up.
 Love cares more for others than for self.
 Love doesn’t want what it doesn’t have.
 Love doesn’t strut.

 Doesn’t have a swelled head.
 Doesn’t force itself on others.
 Isn’t always “me first.”
 Doesn’t fly off the handle.
 Doesn’t keep score of the sins of others.
 Doesn’t revel when others grovel.
 Takes pleasure in the flowering of truth.
 Puts up with anything, trusts God always.
 Always looks for the best.
 Never looks back.
 But keeps going to the end.
 Love never dies.”

 Nowhere in this passage do you read the phrase; “I’m done.”
 In fact, the scripture actually highlights a few key points we should talk about.

 Love doesn’t keep score of the sins of others.